pinterest/gestalt/docs/markdown/android/sheet.md

 Sheets are available in two sizes.

 1. **Partial sheet**
    The content of a partial sheet should align with the primary screen content.
 Partial Sheet includes a background wash that enables the user to view the content behind, but not interact with it.
-Partial sheets are flexible and can vary in height.
+Partial sheets can be set to be either resizable or non-resizable.
 Users can tap outside of the Sheet to dismiss.
 2. **Full sheet**
    A full sheet does not directly relate to the primary screen.
-The full Sheet occupies the entire viewport’s full height and must be closed to access underlying content.
+The full Sheet occupies the entire viewport’s full height, is not resizable and must be closed to access underlying content.

 <TwoCol>
 <Group>